-Liver controls wasting in cancer: Overactive gene switch in the liver causes blood fat levels to dropJanuary 14th, 2013 in Cancer /
+Liver controls wasting in cancer: Overactive gene switch in the liver causes blood fat levels to dropJanuary 14, 2013 in Medicine & Health / Cancer

 Many cancer patients suffer from a dramatic loss of fat and muscle mass.
 This extreme wasting, or cachexia, is often the actual cause of death in cancer patients.
 Heidelberg scientists have now discovered in mice that tumors stimulate the production of a key gene switch in the liver.
 Activity of this switch lowers blood fat levels so that the animals lose weight.
 This finding may lead to approaches to slow down this fatal loss of body mass.

 Cachexia or wasting is a condition affecting up to 70 percent of cancer patients, depending on the type of cancer.
 It is characterized by a dramatic loss of body weight that is independent of food intake.
 Cachexia is seen particularly often and most pronounced in patients suffering from cancers of the digestive tract and the lungs.
 They may lose up to 80 percent of body fat and skeletal muscle.
 Muscle loss leads to weakness and immobility of patients and poorer response to treatment.
 An estimated 20 percent of cancer deaths are considered to be a direct consequence of cachexia, with failure of the respiratory muscles as a frequent cause of death.